andrijantasevski/cs50/README.md

 }
 ```

+In C, every non-zero value is considered true, and zero is considered false.

 ### String

 String does not exist as a data type in C, but it is provided by the CS50 library.
 It is used to store a series of characters.